 TRAFFIC SAFETY AND ROAD CONDITIONS: While in the Philippines, you may encounter road conditions that differ significantly from those in the United States.
 The information below concerning the Philippines is provided for general reference only and may not be totally accurate in a particular location or circumstance.

 Travel within the Philippine archipelago is possible by boat, plane, bus, or car.
 Few U.S. citizens rent cars to drive, as the roads are more crowded and drivers are less disciplined than those in the United States.
 It is particularly dangerous to drive off the national highways and paved roads, especially at night, and you should avoid doing so.
-There have been nine major inter-island ferryboat accidents in the last two years, eight with significant loss of life.
-The safety record is such that U.S. government employees are advised not to take inter-island ferry boat services unless this is the only means of transportation available.
+There have been five major inter-island ferryboat accidents in the last two years, one with significant loss of life.
+The safety record is such that U.S. government employees are advised not to take inter-island ferry boat services unless they are the only means of transportation available.
 There have also been a series of bus accidents as a result of poor bus maintenance.
 U.S. citizens are advised to avoid overcrowded or unsafe transport and to exercise caution in planning travel by inter-island ferryboats or other public conveyances.

 Please refer to our Road Safety page for more information.

 AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of the Philippine’s Civil Aviation Authority as not being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of the Philippines’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.

 * * *